anacmolina/ML-DFT/README.md

 # ab-flowMC

 **ab-flowMC** is a flowMC-based method that accelerates the extraction of thermodynamic observables between free energy minima in molecular systems.
-By integrating Monte Carlo simulations and Density Functional Theory with the active learning normalizing flows and machine learning potentials, this method achieves efficient and accurate exploration of non-local minima structures with quantum-level precision.
+By integrating Monte Carlo simulations and Density Functional Theory with the active learning of normalizing flows and machine learning potentials, this method achieves efficient and accurate exploration of non-local minima structures with quantum-level precision.

 ## Installation